Clock (film): Release

 Clock had its world premiere at the Overlook Film Festival in New Orleans on March 31, 2023.
 The film was released on April 28, 2023 on Hulu in the United States, and on Disney+ internationally.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on seven critics, indicating "mixed or average" reviews.

 James Croot of Stuff called Clock one of the most "disturbing, thought-provoking horrors conceived in a long time," complimented the film's approach on human nature, and praised the performance of Dianna Agron.
 Haleigh Foutch of Collider included Clock in their "Best Horror Movies on Hulu Right Now" list, describing it as a "meditation on the pressures women face around reproduction," saying, "The film has a lot to say about its themes and perfectly uses the thriller medium to manifest and physicalize the internal struggles that aging women deal with on a daily basis."
 Mary Beth McAndrews of Dread Central gave the film a grade of 3 out of 5 stars, writing, "Despite some third-act stumbles, Clock is a shocking experience supported by stunning performances from Dianna Agron and Melora Hardin."